XCOM 2 Analysis: Soldier Bonds

 Splash attacks like grenades and Heavy Weapons do not trigger Spotter, which makes this tier slightly less important and beneficial to Grenadiers since a lot of their value is focused in those.
 If it pops up the yellow terrain targeting effect, you can be confident it won't trigger Spotter.

 Also note that Overwatch fire does trigger Spotter.
-This is easy to overlook if you're not using mods since by default you don't get told what the hit chance of Overwatch fire was, but if you're using a mod like Perfect Information or Extended Information it's pretty obvious if you set Bondmates adjacent to each other; even through the Overwatch penalty, Spotter-when-adjacent is +16 Aim.
+This is easy to overlook if you're not using mods since by default you don't get told what the hit chance of Overwatch fire was, but if you're using a mod like Extended Information it's pretty obvious if you set Bondmates adjacent to each other; even through the Overwatch penalty, Spotter-when-adjacent is +16 Aim.
 If eg you've got a couple of Specialists in Overwatch who are the same rank and all, you'll see one get eg 67% and then the next one 83% even though they should only be maybe a point of accuracy apart.
 As such, it's good to get in the habit of having Bondmates Overwatch adjacent to each other, when attempting to catch pods with Overwatch fire.

 Spotter is, by far, the reason I consider this to be the most significant Bond rank, being a very general boost to performance that helps in basically any situation prior to you reaching the point of fielding ridiculously elite squads that eg fire through Low Cover with a natural 100% chance to hit.
 The fact that it only works within a Bondmate pair isn't even much of a strike against it unless you have Beta Strike on, since you expect all the way up into Legendary to be killing many enemies in 3 or fewer shots; if Spotter was literally just another form of Holo Targeting that stacked with Holo Targeting (In the sense of benefiting the entire squad, not just the Bondmates), that would make it more flexible, but Archons, Gatekeepers, and the Chosen are basically the only enemies who are evasive enough to want widespread Aim boosting against and tough enough to usually take more than 2-3 shots to kill, so against most enemies it's not terribly important that you have to turn to a specific soldier to leverage it.